polettix/ETOOBUSY/_posts/2020-04-07-more-constraint-programming.md

 In the latter case, the search is not over and the *backtrack* in lines 18 to 23 kicks in.
 I know, I know... the very first time is not really *backtracking*, but we have to do exactly the same operations, so why not?
+Moreover, it's possible to understand whether it's the first time we call the iterator, or it is a real backtracking, by looking at the third parameter of the invoked logger function: upon backtracking it will contain the exception!

 If we find something more to investigate (line 20) then we can continue, otherwise `@stack` will be depleted and we will return... *nothing* (line